In this 6-minute read:

 On February 22, 2021, the Biden-Harris administration announced some major PPP rule updates, one of those being that Schedule C filers could choose to use their gross profits instead of net profits to determine their max PPP loan amount.
 This allows more people the ability to apply for this financial assistance and allows America’s smallest businesses to get even more funds.

 This might make the difference for many performers, artists, and musicians who were on the border of PPP eligibility.
-If you’re not sure if you qualify, start your PPP application now, and the process will help you determine if you qualify.

 Other eligibility requirements for first and second draw PPP loans